Published February 1, 2015 by Scott Allen Burns

 - a red 700mA LED, such as this one

-- a green 700mA LED, such as this one
+- a green 700mA LED, similar to the red one above

 - two heat sinks to dissipate the LED heat (sorry no source for these, you’ll have to improvise!)